 - Transfer Student Scholarship - Up to $24,000

 Transfer Student Scholarship - Up to $24,000

 Students with at least one completed semester of course work and currently (or previously) enrolled full-time at an accredited college or university are eligible.
 GPA ranges detailed below are based on a 4.0 scale, and are used for students who complete a minimum of 24 collegiate credits.
 Those who have not accumulated 24 credits will be considered for an award based on both their high school and collegiate performance.

 - 3.5 - 3.79 GPA = $22,000

 Third Century Award - $15,000

 - Admitted students not eligible for a traditional merit scholarship will be considered for a $15,000 Third Century Award.

 Accepted applicants are automatically considered for all academic scholarships based on the grades taken from their high school or college transcript(s), test scores and class rank (if available).
 Academic scholarships are renewed each year provided the student maintains full-time status and makes satisfactory progress.
 Students may submit SAT or ACT scores through the January test administration.

-Auditions and portfolio reviews are scheduled throughout the academic year and during open houses.
+Auditions and portfolio reviews for talent scholarships can be scheduled throughout the academic year and during open houses.
 Deadlines for auditions correspond to the application deadlines respectively.
 Specific requirements for each talent scholarship are listed below.
+Each talent scholarship is eligible for annual renewal provided students maintain satisfactory progress and meet the requirements.
 Please contact your admissions counselor for more information.

 - Music Scholarship - Up to $3,000